The neutered role of today’s bank manager: a painting by numbers

 So, when you were ready to buy your first home, he’d tell your parents to send you along for a chat.
 And, yes.
 In those days, it was always a “he”.

-Where will you see any of these old-fashioned traits displayed in branch today?
-The relationships you'd build, based on trust and interaction, are meaningless.
+Where will you see any of these old-fashioned traits displayed in-branch today?
+The relationships you build, no longer based on trust and interaction, are meaningless.
 They have no foundation or traction in today's banking system.

 True, it paid to keep your bank manager sweet.
 Folks dropping a bottle of Scotch into their branch at Christmas was commonplace.
 Imagine doing that now?
 You'd either get arrested, escorted off the premises or served with an ASBO.

-But it's that hands-on responsibility you'd expect from a bank manager that's been all but removed.
-Decisions are made with shareholders in mind and determined by rigid procedure.
+But it's that hands-on responsibility you once expected from a bank manager that's been all but removed.
+Decisions are made with shareholders in mind, and determined by rigid procedure.

 Now, if there'd been a genuine reason for a financial faux pas, your good old bank manager would have known why.
 He'd have taken this into consideration and appraised your circumstances accordingly.

-A clique was a community, not how we banked online
+A 'clique' meant community, not how we banked online

 It's sad that those days have long gone.
 Technology has overtaken community.
 Sort codes and account numbers have taken over from names and faces.
 But it's not only branch staff who make banking impersonal today.